PRIYADHARSHINI2003/Health-bot/README.md

 4. Run the Flask application:

 python app.py
 The application will be running at http://127.0.0.1:5000/.
 Open this URL in your browser.

 Usage
 Open the application in your browser.
 Type your message in the input field and click "Send."
-The chatbot will generate a response using the GPT-3.5-turbo model.
+The chatbot will generate a response using the GPT-3.5-turbo model and other Health fitness API.